MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-plan.md

   - If you're running [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] in a VM, the hypervisor and physical CPU must offer nested virtualization capabilities.
 See the [trust model](#trust-model) section for information on the assurances when running VBS enclaves in a VM.
     - On Hyper-V 2016 or later, [enable nested virtualization extensions on the VM processor](https://docs.microsoft.com/virtualization/hyper-v-on-windows/user-guide/nested-virtualization#configure-nested-virtualization).
     - In Azure, select a VM size that supports nested virtualization.
 All v3 series VMs support nested virtualization, for example Dv3 and Ev3.
 See [Create a nesting capable Azure VM](/azure/virtual-machines/windows/nested-virtualization#create-a-nesting-capable-azure-vm).
-    - On VMWare vSphere 6.7 or later, enable Virtualization Based Security support for the VM as described in the [VMware documentation](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vm_admin.doc/GUID-C2E78F3E-9DE2-44DB-9B0A-11440800AADD.html).
+    - On VMWare vSphere 6.7 or later, enable virtualization-based security support for the VM as described in the [VMware documentation](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vm_admin.doc/GUID-C2E78F3E-9DE2-44DB-9B0A-11440800AADD.html).
     - Other hypervisors and public clouds may support nested virtualization capabilities that enable Always Encrypted with VBS Enclaves as well.
 Check your virtualization solution's documentation for compatibility and configuration instructions.
 - If you plan to use TPM attestation, you'll need a TPM 2.0 rev 1.16 chip ready for use in the server.
 At this time, HGS attestation doesn't work with TPM 2.0 rev 1.38 chips.
 Additionally, the TPM must have a valid Endorsement Key Certificate.